elunna/nerfhack-changelog/README.md

 * Towels cannot be worn over the eyes - blindfolds now must be relied upon for blinding
 * Wet towels provide 100% protection from poison gas when worn
 * Scrolls, rings, and wands have a variety of new appearances (UnNetHack/Slice)
+* The weights of non-mergable weapons and armors can vary slightly (from CrecelleHack)

 ### Item Erosion and Destruction
 * Objects can be completely destroyed from erosion (EvilHack)